Sam Houston Math, Science, and Technology Center: History

-Until the 1950s the block bordered by Austin, Capitol, Caroline, and Rusk in Downtown Houston housed the institutions that make up what is now Sam Houston High School.
+Until the 1950s, the block bordered by Austin, Capitol, Caroline, and Rusk in Downtown Houston housed the institutions that make up what is now Sam Houston High School.
 Houston Academy was there in the 1850s.
 In 1894 Central High School was built.
 J.R.
 Gonzales of the Houston Chronicle said that the school was "[d]escribed as one of the finest high schools in this part of the country" and "also attracted negative attention for its incredible cost."
 The school had a price tag of $80,000, $1.9 million in 2010 dollars.
 In March 1919 the school burned down.
 A new Sam Houston opened two years later.

 According to a 1936 Houston Chronicle article, Sam Houston was to be renamed after Dick Dowling, while the Sam Houston name would be taken by a new high school in southwestern Houston.
 This did not occur, and the school remained named after Sam Houston.

 In 1955, Houston High School moved from its Capitol Street location in Downtown to its current location.
 The previous Sam Houston High School became the Houston Independent School District administrative headquarters.
 In July 1970 the first Hattie Mae White Administration Building became the new HISD administrative offices.
 The Downtown Sam Houston building was demolished.
-As of 2011 a parking lot owned by HISD now occupies that site.
+As of 2011, a parking lot owned by HISD now occupies that site.
 A historical marker is on the south side of that block.
-In meetings it had been proposed as a new location for the High School for the Performing and Visual Arts.
+In meetings, it had been proposed as a new location for the High School for the Performing and Visual Arts.

 Sam Houston has Texas' oldest high school newspaper, the Aegis, started in 1889.
-In addition, the world's first girls' Military Drill Squad (formerly known as the Black Battalion, but now called the Tigerettes) originated at the school.
+In addition, the world's first girls' military drill squad (formerly known as the Black Battalion, but now called the Tigerettes) originated at the school.

-Sam Houston was previously reserved for white children (Hispanics being categorized as white prior to 1970) but it desegregated by 1970.
+Sam Houston was previously reserved for white children, with Hispanics being categorized as white prior to 1970, but it desegregated by 1970.

 Today, it has a mostly Hispanic student body.

 The names of the individual schools currently occupying the Sam Houston campus were chosen in 2008.

-On Saturday February 12, 2011, a state historic marker was dedicated at Sam Houston.
+On Saturday February 12, 2011, a state historic marker was dedicated at SHMSTC.
 The Oran M. Roberts Chapter 440 of the United Daughters of the Confederacy organized the event.
 Lynna Kay Shuffield, the president of the chapter, wrote a historical narrative about the school and its former location in Downtown.

-The Reconstruction of the Campus started in late 2016 and its estimated completion would be in 2019.
+Renovation of the campus started in late 2016 was completed in 2019.

-The Sam Houston Tiger football team holds the distinction of having the both the longest active and all time district game losing streak in the entire state of Texas with 99 consecutive losses in district play as of 2021.
+The Sam Houston Tiger football team holds the distinction of having both the longest active and all time district game losing streak in the entire state of Texas with 100 consecutive losses in district play as of 2022.

+The school has been characterized as being a place where discipline issues are rampant, soliciting police involvement.
+Neighbours allege illegal activity is rampant when students convene after school, and engage the sale and consumption of narcotics, as well as openly carry firearms and engage in shootings.
+There have been reports of students bringing firearms to campus.